“the starting point for a better world is the belief that it is possible.” —norman cousins, journalist, professor, and world peace advocate

 Boston is fortunate enough to have one of the freshest and best-tasting water supplies in the world.
 The Massachusetts Water & Reservoir Authority (MWRA) supplies and regulates the supply of water to Boston, including Boston College’s campus.
 MWRA's water comes from the Quabbin Reservoir, about 65 miles west of Boston, and the Wachusett Reservoir, about 35 miles west of Boston.
 The two reservoirs combined supply an average of 220 million gallons per day to consumers.
 The Quabbin alone can hold a four-year supply of water.

 Water taken from these reservoirs is filtered and tested over and over again to ensure quality in health, safety, and taste.
-This process is similar to the steps taken by some bottled water companies, yet costs much less and is better for the environment, healthier, and even more delicious!
-But you don’t have to take our word for how beneficial the Boston public water supply is.
+This process is similar to the steps taken by some bottled water companies, yet costs much less and is better for the environment and your health.
 Follow the links below to see what the MWRA is doing to ensure water quality and view recent water quality reports:

 Ever go for a walk or jog around “the reservoir” at BC?
 That little body of water used to be part of Boston’s water supply.
 Learn more about the Chestnut Hill Reservoir’s history.